Let’s Reform America’s Clean Energy

 Will permitting reform increase fossil fuel production?

 Most of the new infrastructure proposed in the U.S. is now for clean energy.
-Reports from Lawrence Berkeley National Laboratory find that in 2021, just 7.5% are natural gas.
-So while a few new fossil fuel projects will be expedited, the vast majority of energy development projects will be much-needed investments in clean energy.
+Reports from Lawrence Berkeley National Laboratory find that in 2021, 85% of new energy capacity was clean energy.
+More than 92% of new energy projects currently awaiting permits are solar and wind, and just 7.5% are natural gas.
+While a few new fossil fuel projects will be expedited, the vast majority of energy development projects will be much-needed investments in clean energy.

 How will permitting reform impact frontline communities?